 Why: The hope is that Lost Recipes Found will help preserve best old recipes–and the stories that go with them–before they are lost for good.
-E-mail anytime at email@example.com
+E-mail me anytime at email@example.com

-…a “Please Note” from Monica: “Recipe-sleuthing is a time-consuming task and as much as I wish they wouldn’t, some recipes just stay hidden.
-I also can’t publish every recipe I find.”
+…a “Please Note” note: Recipe-sleuthing is a time-consuming task and as much as I wish it weren’t so, some recipes just stay hidden.
+I also can’t publish every recipe I find, but will do my best to send what I find to recipe requesters, by e-mailing behind the scenes.
 Recipes that are published on the home page of this site with photos are tested by LRF.
 Recipes posted in the reader comment and forum areas of the site have not been tested by LRF.

 Ever since a second grade spelling list suggested the theme for her first rhyming poem, Monica’s been charmed by wordsmithing and story.
 After journalism & photography school, Monica plunged into publishing, writing for local, national & international magazines & newspapers.
 (Everything from the riveting “How to Select a Mop” to the probably-too-much-information “Picking the Perfect Tree”) But most of the stories she writes for a living have been about food, the food business and culinary history.
 Monica loves to cook, take pictures, read & hang out with her four kids.
-She’s got a very inky letterpress printing hobby.
+She’s got a letterpress printing hobby.
 And with her husband Todd, she hosts The Pig & Weasel, Evanston’s finest arts-incubator & houseconcert series.

 Designer at an animation studio by day, runner, baker and doodler by night, Stephanie moved to Brooklyn in 2002 to attend Pratt Institute and explore the big city.
 In addition to the cute drawings she’s doing for Lost Recipes Found, her work can be seen at stephaniecleaver.com and calamityafoot.blogspot.com